ricardomaximojr/py-hr/README.rst

     Removing user 'alex'
     Removed user 'alex'

-The alternative uage of th CLI will be to pass a ``--export`` flag:
+The alternative usage of th CLI will be to pass a ``--export`` flag:
 ::
     $ hr --export path/to/inventory.json
 This ``--export`` flag won't take any arguments.
 Instead, you'll want to default